NTCheese/Sorting-Algorithms/readme.md

 - Always clone the input array if your algorithm modifies it in-place.
 - Make sure the `Sort` method returns the sorted array.
-- The `Program.cs` file will automatically run the algorithm until the array is sorted, no need for any while(true) statements
+- The `Program.cs` file will run the algorithm until the array is sorted

 ---